oracle-livelabs/database-maa/zdm-physical-offline/object-storage-token/object-storage-token.md

 2. Navigate to Object Storage.

-   Click the navigation Menu in the upper left, navigate to Storage and then select Buckets.
+   Click the navigation menu in the upper left, navigate to Storage and then select Buckets.

    ![Image showing navigation to object storage bucket](./images/navigation_to_oss.png)